Spicy Slice Hot Pepper

 A compact variety producing extra large, green glossy fruit, maturing to red; an excellent performer in containers and gardens; reduced cracking even when mature; spicy flavor and thick walled make these ideal for stuffing, grilling and salsas

-Spicy Slice Hot Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Spicy Slice Hot Pepper is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces large green oblong peppers (which are technically 'berries') which can be harvested at any point.
 The peppers have a spicy taste and a crunchy texture.

 The peppers are most often used in the following ways: